Light Fidelity or Li-Fi is a Visible Light Communications (VLC) system running wireless communications travelling at very high speeds.

 What's more, due to its shorter range, Li-Fi is more secure than Wi-Fi and it's reported that embedded light beams reflected off a surface could still achieve 70 megabits per second.

-In November 2014, Li-Fi pioneers pureLiFi joined forces with French lighting company Lucibel aiming to bring out Li-Fi enables products, by the end of 2015.
+In November 2014, Li-Fi pioneers pureLiFi joined forces with French lighting company Lucibel to launch Li-Fi enabled products.

 Plus, with faster connectivity and data transmission it’s an interesting space for businesses.
 The integration of internet of things devices and Li-Fi will provide a wealth of opportunities for retailers and other businesses alike.
 For example, shop owners could transmit data to multiple customers' phones quickly, securely and remotely.

-Li-Fi is reportedly being tested in Dubai, by UAE-based telecommunications provider, du and Zero1.
-Du claims to have successfully provided internet, audio and video streaming over a Li-Fi connection.
+Last year, it was reported that Li-Fi was being tested in Dubai, by UAE-based telecommunications provider, du and Zero1.
+Du claimed to have successfully provided internet, audio and video streaming over a Li-Fi connection.

-What's more, reports suggest that Apple may build future iPhones with Li-Fi capabilities.
+In addition, reports suggested that Apple may build future iPhones with Li-Fi capabilities.
 A Twitter user found that within its iOS 9.1 code there were references to Li-Fi written as 'LiFiCapability' hinting that Apple may integrate Li-fi with iPhones in the future.